greenwood-capital-tagline-logo

 Summary of Risks

 The specific risk associated with a particular strategy depends on the securities used and the extent to which the strategy employs certain portfolio management techniques.
 Not all risks apply to each strategy.
-Core factors utilized by a specific investment strategy might fall out of favor and underperform versus the overall stock market and/or the benchmark index.
+Core factors used by a specific investment strategy might fall out of favor and underperform versus the overall stock market and/or the benchmark index.

-There are also inherent operational and technological risks in managing portfolios, such as the risk of cyber-attacks, disruptions, or failures that affect service providers, counterparties, market participants, or issuers of securities that could adversely affect the investment.
+There are also inherent operational and technological risk in managing portfolios, such as the risk of cyber-attacks, disruptions or failures that affect service providers, counterparties, market participants, or issuers of securities that could adversely affect the investment.
 Greenwood Capital has an information security program intended to identify risks within its infrastructure, and various policies and procedures to address and respond to risks as identified within our infrastructure.
 These inherent operational and technological risks are also present at third-party providers in managing and servicing your account.
-Greenwood Capital’s vendor management program is structured to conduct regular due diligence on other providers; however, we must also rely on the policies, procedures, and safeguards of third-party providers as communicated to and documented by us.
+Greenwood Capital’s vendor management program is structured to conduct regular due diligence on other providers; however, we must also rely on the policies, procedures and safeguards of third-party providers as communicated to and documented by us.

 Security Level Risks